rasumovsky/TestBeamCode/README.txt

   PixelCluster, PixelHit.

   Outline:
-  - LoadT3MAPS and load the FEI4 TTree
+  - Load the FEI4 and T3MAPS TTrees
-  - Initialize several ModuleMapping instances
+  - Initialize LinearMapMaker class
   - Iterate over the two trees in tandem
-  - add data to the ModuleMapping objects
+  - add data to the LinearMapMaker
   - finish loop
-  - Calculate maps for each ModuleMapping object
-  - Average the results and create a new ModuleMapping object, and save
+  - Calculate map based on input data
+  - Plot mapping data, compare results with chip specs
   - Loop over TTrees in tandem again
   - in each event, run the MatchMaker class.
   - be sure FEI4 hits have same event number and are within T3MAPS time.
   - get results...

+----- Supporting Classes -----

 ChipDimension.cxx
   This is a very basic container that stores the dimensions of the FEI4 and